diogoff/qstvec/README.md

 ### Test gates

-This example shows that the results are consistent with a state vector simulation based on [Qiskit](https://github.com/Qiskit/qiskit).
+This example shows that the results are consistent with a state-vector simulation based on [Qiskit](https://github.com/Qiskit/qiskit).

 For this purpose, `test_gates.qasm` contains examples of all the standard gates available in OpenQASM 2.0 (as specified in [qelib1.inc](https://github.com/Qiskit/qiskit/blob/main/qiskit/qasm/libs/qelib1.inc)).